ldabreo/planningalerts-mobile/README.md

 This is the source code for the [PlanningAlerts Android Mobile Application](https://www.planningalerts.org.au/) written using Java.
 The app makes use of data and API's provided by PlanningAlerts.

-PlanningAlerts - Android Mobile is brought to you by the [OpenAustralia Foundation](http://www.openaustraliafoundation.org.au) and was developed by L.D'Abreo.
+PlanningAlerts - Mobile is brought to you by L.D'Abreo and made possible by [PlanningAlerts run by the charity OpenAustralia Foundation](http://www.openaustraliafoundation.org.au)

 ## Development